-- International tourists (except from India, Bangladesh and Maldives) have to pay approximately $250 (Rs 18,000 approx) as a minimum charge per day per person as tariff.
+- International tourists (except India, Bangladesh, and Maldives) have to pay approximately $250 (Rs 18,000 approx) as a minimum charge per day per person as a tariff.
 This $250 charge also includes a $65 "Sustainable Development fee" and a $40 visa charge.

 - Your payment needs to be wired to the Bhutan National Bank before your visa will be issued.
 This fee is mandatory.
 There is no negotiating down the price of the tourist tariff.